AlexImre/AlexImre/README.md

 ### Hi there, 👋 welcome to my GitHub!

-🚀 I'm a physicist and management consultant turned builder.
+🚀 I'm a physicist and management consultant turned software developer.

 My go-to tech stack: